When we refer to Advanced Manufacturing we are describing a wide range of technologies and digital infrastructure.

 - Collaborative robotics (or Cobots) – Where robotics take the place of boring, repetitive or dangerous work and work collaboratively with people.
 An example is where a Cobot lifts heavy parts and positions them for the operator to make their job better, faster and safer.

 - Augmented Reality – We see augmented reality in video gaming and wearable technology in real life.
-We are now using this technology on the factory floor to help with training through augmented reality, machine interfaces for equipment operation and to track manufacturing efficiency.
+We are now using this technology for facility virtual tours, machine interfaces for equipment operation training and use, and equipment maintenance instruction.

 - Wearable sensors, Data analytics, IoT Devices – Tracking and using data to inform business decisions